Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Galaxy Z Flip 5 and Z Fold 5

 Of course, Samsung has foldable phones of its own.
-The Korean manufacturer has actually been the undisputed champion in this niche market for years, and its latest Galaxy Z Flip 5 and Galaxy Z Fold 5 are amazing devices.
+The Korean manufacturer has actually been the undisputed champion in this niche market for years, and its latest Galaxy Z Flip 5 and Galaxy Z Fold 5 are excellent devices.

 The Samsung Galaxy Z Flip 5 is the most budget-friendly of the two, with a $999.99 MSRP.
 The design is gorgeous, and it finally folds almost flat, thanks to the improved hinge.
 There’s also a significantly larger external display, which Sammy calls Flex Window.
 And while most foldables have had no IP rating in the past, this one comes with an IPX8 certification.
-Not to mention the rear cameras are actually pretty solid for a flip phone.
+Not to mention, the rear cameras are actually pretty solid for a flip phone.

 If you need something with a bit more kick, the Samsung Galaxy Z Fold 5 makes almost no compromises.
 It has the same improved hinge and flat closing mechanism.
 We were impressed by the 120Hz AMOLED displays, and performance is second to none.
 Additionally, users will enjoy S Pen support.